Skip Navigation Links

 PLEASE NOTE: For information on:

-1. FMLA: All full-time and part-time NIH employees1 with at least twelve (12) months of civilian service and who are covered by the Federal leave system [see 5 U.S.C., 6301(2)] are covered by this chapter, under Title II of the FMLA.
+1. The Family and Medical Leave Act (FMLA): All full-time and part-time NIH employees with at least twelve (12) months of civilian service and who are covered by the Federal leave system [see 5 U.S.C.
+6301(2)] are covered by this chapter, under Title II of the FMLA.
 The following employees are not covered:

 1. Public Health Service (PHS) Commissioned Corps Officers;